Filmmaking: Development

 The development stage contains both general and specific components.
 Each film studio has a yearly retreat where their top creative executives meet and interact on a variety of areas and topics they wish to explore through collaborations with producers and screenwriters, and then ultimately, directors, actors, and actresses.
 They choose trending topics from the media and real life, as well as many other sources, to determine their yearly agenda.
 For example, in a year when action is popular, they may wish to explore that topic in one or more movies.
 Sometimes, they purchase the rights to articles, bestselling novels, plays, the remaking of older films, stories with some basis in real life through a person or event, a video game, fairy tale, comic book, graphic novel.
 Likewise, research through surveys may inform their decisions.
 They may have had blockbusters from their previous year and wish to explore a sequel.
 They will additionally acquire a completed and independently financed and produced film.
-Such notable examples are Little Miss Sunshine and The English Patient as well as Roma.
+Such notable examples are Little Miss Sunshine, The English Patient, and Roma.

 Studios hold general meetings with producers and screenwriters about original story ideas.
 "In my decade working as a writer, I knew of only a few that were sold and fewer that made it to the screen," relays writer Wayne Powers.
-Alan Watt, writer-director and Founder of The LA Writer's Lab, confirmed that completed original screenplays, referred to as "specs", make big news when they sell, but these make up a very small portion of movies that are ultimately given the green light to be produced by the president of a studio.
+Alan Watt, writer-director and Founder of The LA Writer's Lab confirmed that completed original screenplays, referred to as "specs", make big news when they sell, but these make up a very small portion of movies that are ultimately given the green light to be produced by the president of a studio.

 The executives return from the retreat with fairly well-established instructions.
 They spread these concepts through the industry community, especially to producers they have deals with (traditional studios will have those producers in offices on their lots).
 Also, agents for screenwriters are made aware.
 This results in a pairing of producers with writers, where they develop a "take", a basic story idea that utilizes the concept given by studio executives.
 Often it is a competition with several pairings meeting with studio executives and "pitching" their "take".
 Very few writing jobs are from original ideas brought to studios by producers or writers.
 Perhaps one movie a year will be a "spec" script that was purchased.